When does Moon Knight start?

 Casting Issac does make sense, considering he’s already part of the Disney showbiz family, being best known for his role as Poe Dameon the Star Wars sequel trilogy.
 He’s also previously been a part of the X-Men franchise, so is no stranger to the superhero genre.

 It has been confirmed that Jeremy Slater will serve as the writer, executive producer, and showrunner on the series.
-Once we get more news on the cast and crew, we will update this article.

 What is the plot of Moon Knight?